 glass pots and pans requires a very gentle touch as it breaks very easily when dropped or exposed to high temperatures.
 It can lead to the risk of the user getting hurt.

 glass pots and pans distributes heat poorly, and that’s why it’s unsuitable for gas stoves.

 Food particles may stick on the glass since it does not have a non-stick layer like most materials.

 How to care for glass pots and pans

 As we mentioned, the main disadvantage of glass is that it cracks easily.
 It’s, therefore, essential to consider the standard rules of thermodynamics.
 For instance, if you just brought a glassware pan from the freezer, let it thaw before exposing it to heat.
 The same goes for a glass pot that has just been set down from the heat.
 The pan should be let to cool before being tossed in cold water for cleaning.
 Glass will easily break or crack if exposed to extreme temperatures.
 Even the smallest crack on the glass could cause steam to escape leading to ineffective cooking.

 Glass is very delicate.
 It’s an excellent conductor o heat, meaning it will warm up if the contents of the pan or pot are hot.
-You should avoid overheating glass cookware since it may lead to weakness and eventually cracking.
-Glassware should also be handled as carefully as possible to prevent dropping.
+You should avoid overheating glass pots and pans since it may lead to weakness and eventually cracking. glass pots and pans should also be handled as carefully as possible to prevent dropping.

-Glassware is a great kitchen addition.
+glass pots and pans are a great kitchen addition.
 It’s safe to use for both the microwave and oven.
 You can as well place it on electric stoves but never on gas stoves.
-Glassware is however, not the most versatile material for making pans and pots.
-You can use glassware pots and pans for baking your brownies and bread, but it’s not the go-to pots for general cooking.
-We would recommend having a few glassware pots and pans, especially for their aesthetic value.
+Glassware is, however, not the most versatile material for making pans and pots.
+You can use glass pots and pans for baking your brownies and bread, but it’s not the go-to pots for general cooking.
+We would recommend having a few glass pots and pans, especially for their aesthetic value.
 However, it’s good to supplement them with other pans.